camerondugan/camerondugan.com/_posts/2022-05-02-arch-raspbian.md

 description: An Unexpected Consequence
 layout: post
 permalink: /blog/arch-rasbian/
-tags: hidden linux dev arch
+tags: linux dev arch
 ---

 Hi,
 I woke up today wanting to make my [Raspberry Pi](https://www.raspberrypi.org/) even more useful.

 Currently, it's tasked with hosting [this website](https://camerondugan.com), and it used to host an email until it randomly stopped working after an update.